10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 How we picked the fastest WordPress themes

 Independent tests from WP Rocket, WPBeginner, OnlineMediaMasters, and others run fresh installs of themes and measure page size, HTTP requests, Lighthouse / PSI scores, and GTmetrix grades.
-These aren’t perfect (hosting and setup matter), but they do show clear patterns: Astra, GeneratePress, and Kadence show up in almost every performance-focused shortlist, with Neve, OceanWP, Hello, and others close behind.
+These are not perfect (hosting and setup matter), but they do show clear patterns: Astra, GeneratePress, and Kadence show up in almost every performance-focused shortlist, with Neve, OceanWP, Hello, and others close behind.

 On top of that, the theme developers themselves emphasize performance in their docs and marketing: